 Explorer Post 2061 attends competitions with other law enforcement explorer posts at the state and national levels.
 These competitions are in conjunction with the Florida Sheriff’s Office Explorers Association and the National Law Enforcement Explorer Conference.
 These competitions include traffic stops, search and arrest, crime scene investigations, first aid, and crime prevention exercises.

-For more information on this exciting program please contact the Explorer Program Coordinator Awilda McBryde at (407) 254-7342 or email@example.com.
+For more information on this exciting program please contact the Explorer Program Coordinator, Corporal Angel Cirino at (407) 254-7265 or firstname.lastname@example.org.